rathena/rathena/.github/CONTRIBUTING.md

 ### Did you find a bug? :bug:

 * **Ensure the bug is not coming from a customization** within your files!
 * **Ensure the bug was not already reported** by searching on GitHub under [Issues](https://github.com/rathena/rathena/issues).
-If the same issue exists, make a comment and tell us you are experiencing the issue as well!
+If the same issue exists, leave a comment and tell us you are experiencing the issue as well!
 * If you're unable to find an open issue addressing the problem, [open a new one](#submit-a-bug-report)!

 #### Submit A Bug Report :inbox_tray:

-There are several things that go into making a bug report a good but report!
+There are several things that go into making a bug report a good bug report!

-This a breakdown of a generic Issue:
+This is a breakdown of a generic Issue:
 * **Title** should give some general insight as to what the bug is about.
 * **Description** should give greater detail of the bug that can't be explained in the **Title**.
 * **Labels** which are colored to represent a category to which they fall into it.
-* **Milestone** which is what developers can use to track enhancements or tasks, ask described above.
+* **Milestone** which is what developers can use to track enhancements or tasks, as described above.
 * **Assignee** which is someone who is directly linked to resolve the issue.
 * **Comments** which allows other members to give feedback on the issue.